jeremyhewett/crypto-service/README.md

 2. Trigger a refresh of the `std_deviations` view in the database.
 3. Delete stale price data (older than the time window) from the database.

-It is a NodeJS application that simply uses `setTimeout` as the schedular.
+It is a NodeJS application that simply uses `setInterval` as the schedular.

 **Web server**